 This DIY Halloween decor is hilarious!
 It’s so easy to put together this skeleton in candy corn display; read below to learn how.

-Sometimes you have an idea for unique Halloween decor, and you just have to bring your vision to reality.
+Sometimes you have an idea for unique Halloween crafts or decor, and you just have to bring your vision to reality.
 Well, my friends, that happened this year.
 And it all started with a skull display on Pinterest.

 I’ll describe the picture for you.
 In this particular Halloween display, a faux skeleton was sitting in plastic cauldron, with spider webs and small clear ornaments in a spooky “bubble bath.”
 It gave us quite a tickle, and also a bit of inspiration for us.